 However, it is true that those who are able to maintain a strong marriage as they age tend to stay happier and healthier later in life.

-So if you are happily married, do everything in your power to keep it that way.
+If you are happily married, do everything in your power to keep it that way.
 In addition to receiving the gift of love, you may also get the gift of a longer, happier life.

 Find a Sense of Purpose

 After you turn 50, you have so much to give back to the world.
 Beyond donating your money, why not give back some time to a cause you’re passionate about?
-Volunteer in an animal shelter, or tutor a young person.
+Volunteer in an animal shelter or tutor a young person.

 Giving back to the world has shown to increase the emotional well-being and happiness of seniors.